Several variants of the Dumont differential system and permutation statistics: Applications

 \subsection{Peaks, descents and perfect matchings}

-One of the most interesting permutation statistics is the peaks statistic (see, e.g., \cite{Aguiar04,Dilks09,Ma121,Ma122,Ma1303,Petersen07,Stembridge97} and the references contained therein).
+Perhaps one of the most important permutation statistics is the peaks statistic (see, e.g., \cite{Ma121,Ma122,Ma1303,Petersen07} and the references contained therein).
 A {\it left peak} in $\pi$ is an index $i\in[n-1]$ such that $\pi(i-1)<\pi(i)>\pi(i+1)$, where we take $\pi(0)=0$.
 Denote by $\widetilde{P}_{n,k}$ the number of permutations in $\msn$ with $k$ left peaks.
 Recall that $P_{n,k}$ is the number of permutations in $\msn$ with $k$ interior peaks.
-Define
+Define polynomials

 The polynomial $P_n(x)$ satisfies recurrence relation